ablumenf/ECC/README.md

 both students and educators studying cryptography.
 Only primes less than 10,000 are supported, and only primes p under 300 are supported for generating lists of all curves (or all curves with prime order) mod p.
-This is because the number of curves mod p grows too fast as p grows.
+This is because the number of curves mod p grows too quickly as p grows.
 For larger primes, you can generate a fixed number of randomly chosen curves (general curves, or curves with prime order).

 A discrete logarithm of -1 indicates an error.
 This means that there is no solution.
 For example, if you choose a non-cyclic elliptic curve group and want to solve kG = P, where G generates a proper subgroup of E and P lies in a different coset, there will be no solution.

+The logarithm calculator just uses brute force.
+I considered using something like Pollard's Rho algorithm, but that would require  inverting numbers modulo n (or possibly modulo n/k for some k > 1 and checking the k possibilities modulo n).
+This could be done, but it's overkill for dealing with relatively small groups.

 I did not implement error detection for trying to do point arithmetic when the point is not on the curve.
 Perhaps it can be instructive to see what happens with the calculations in this